josephkwok001/josephkwok001/README.md

 # About Me

-I'm a **Computer Science undergraduate at the National University of Singapore (NUS)** with a passion for building reliable, scalable, and user-focused software.
+I'm a **third year Computer Science undergraduate at the National University of Singapore (NUS)** with a passion for building reliable, scalable, and user-focused software.

 My interests span across: